 - Monitoring – This is ongoing and continual.
 Monitoring should occur whenever we enter the landscape.
 It is not a function to be carried out by supervisory, management or design staff alone.
 Field staff, gardeners, know the specifics of what they have done.
 Their site/work familiarity is essential.
 It may included formal written reviews, botanical surveys and photographic documentation.

 Site analysis is essential to both the traditional approach and the practice of adaptive management.
-Historically site analysis has been used to establish the parameters within which the designer/Landscape Architect (LA) works, and once the original design is implemented, it is set aside until such a time as a more formal redesign is called for, when either maintenance has failed to ‘protect’ the original design from the ‘forces’ on the site causing it to degrade to the point the design intent is lost, or that fashion, changed use or ownership calls for a design change.
+Historically site analysis has been used to establish the parameters within which the designer/Landscape Architect (LA) works, and once the original design is implemented, it is set aside until such a time as a more formal redesign is called for, when either maintenance has failed to ‘protect’ the original design from the active ‘forces’ on the site, causing it to degrade to the point the design intent is lost, or until that time fashion, changed use or ownership calls for a design change.
 Adaptive management is focused on an ongoing monitoring and reassessment of the site from the moment the project has been installed.
 It shifts much of the control/implementation to the horticultural field staff.
 Ideally, this would be a collaborative approach.
 Design and maintenance have traditionally shared an unbalanced relationship that has added to the problems our landscapes suffer today.
 This changed approach may make many designers/LAs uneasy because it requires some relinquishment of control.
 There is a lack of trust on both sides stemming from their old relationship.
 This new model requires much more from both sides if we are to start moving toward landscapes that are truly sustainable.

 Today, the business of landscape architecture and design, requires a degree of certitude, a single minded vision, to win over clients, that actually works to impede our movement toward sustainable landscapes.
 In an urban setting we don’t ‘know’ exactly what a sustainable landscape will look like for a particular piece of land.
 There are too many unknowns, too many elements that have been changed over the years and clients, visitors or users, with expectations of, and relationships with, the landscape that are out of balance…unsustainable, themselves.
-Today, very often the LAs and designers, through their single-minded vision, attempt to convince the client that their concept, vision and design are the correct, or at least, the best one.
+Today, very often the LAs and designers, through their single-minded vision, attempt to convince the client that their concept, vision and design is the correct one, or at least, the best one.
 What follows is an insistence that it all be implemented exactly.
-It is not just a matter of ego that they do this, which maintenance staff tends to interpret this as, but as a guard, that should the design fail in the client’s eyes, they have a defensible position, because they need to continue to work, to get new jobs.
+It is not just a matter of ego that they do this, which maintenance staff may interpret this as, but as a guard, that should the design fail in the client’s eyes, they have a defensible position, because they need to continue to work, to get new jobs.
 They also do this because landscapes are incredibly complex and their knowledge and comfort level with horticulture is necessarily limited.
 This is coupled with their mistrust of the abilities of horticultural field staff.
 As a result they push to simplify the design in the belief that it will be both easier to implement and maintain.
 So, like most of us, there is a discomfort with the unknown working powerfully here.

 There are three different parts to this problem, first and most important to my purpose here, is the maintenance model itself as this will require a huge shift in approach and corresponding shift in the knowledge and the skill set of those doing the maintenance; second, is a restructuring of the relationship shared between the maintenance staff and the LAs or designers if we are to purposefully move toward a more sustainable practice; and third, an education component for the client and broader public who will ‘use’ the landscape.

-Around 21 years ago, when I was still in my early years with Parks, maintaining properties from smaller grass and trees landscapes like Trenton Park all the way up to large more ‘natural’ areas like the 100 acres of Kelley Pt.
+Around 21 years ago, (almost 30 years ago now in 2023) when I was still in my early years with Parks, maintaining properties from smaller grass and trees landscapes like Trenton Park all the way up to large more ‘natural’ areas like the 100 acres of Kelley Pt.
 Park with many in between, Cathedral, Columbia, Pier and east and south to Dawson and Woodlawn, I took a class at PCC Rock Creek on Wetlands, taught by instructor Mark Wilson.
 An increasingly popular theme was developing in the world of those working in the public landscape, ‘Nature in the City’, with seminars, workshops and presentations for both academics and those of us doing the work on public lands.
 This particular class was small comprised of students who were working professionally, in some capacity, in the landscape world.
 Wetland delineation, zonation, mitigation and restoration took up much of our time.
 We looked with some detail into zonation and inundation, at the ‘banded’ plant communities lying in contours determined by the soil’s time spent inundated, immersed, by an adjacent body of water or as a giant wet sponge absorbing surrounding runoff.
 Wilson had been spending years in the field working on the management and restoration of Willamette Valley wet prairie habitat, those many thousands of acres that once served as a sponge and buffer of the uncontained Willamette and its tributaries rising and dropping over the year, so we spent a fair amount of time discussing the problems he had run into on these projects and what we might do to address them.

 A particular discussion always stands out in my memory, the problem of weeds and invasive plants: is eradication possible?
 If not, do we simply engage in the endless ‘battle’ of keeping them under control while seeking to maintain the purity of the native plant communities that ‘belong’ on a given site, or, with all of the intended and unintended changes we have brought to this place, do we look for a different model, a different landscape, that can belong here much the same way that the native prairies and other places once did?
 This has been one of the driving forces in my thinking in my landscape work ever since.
 Weeds sit at the locus of all of the changes.
 How do we move ahead?
 (For an interesting look at this issue see, The Rambunctious Garden: Saving Nature in a Post-Wild World, by Emma Marris, Bloomsbury USA 2013.
 A more thorough and academic look, though still accessible, at the issue of our altered and evolving landscapes can be found in the book, Novel Ecosystems: Intervening in the New Ecological World Order, a collection of articles written by a group of professionals, researchers, practitioners and policy makers , including the aforementioned, Emma Marris.
 The book is edited by Richard Hobbs, Eric Higgs and Carol Hall, from Wiley-Blackwell, 2013.)